-When two or more instances of Wowza Streaming Engine™ media server software are used together in a cluster, a load balancer distributes the load between each server.
+When two or more instances of Wowza Streaming Engine™ media server software are used together in a live stream repeater cluster, a load balancer can distributes the load between each server.
 Load balancing is an essential part of any streaming solution that uses more than one Wowza Streaming Engine server for playback.
 There are various types of load balancing solutions that can be used individually or together, depending on how large and distributed the server cluster is.
 And depending on the type of streaming, some load balancing solutions are better than others.
 Your workflow and type of streaming will dictate which is the best choice for you.

 Load balancing requirements